BurraAbhishek/Python-Hand-Cricket/README.md

 ### Modules:
 The source code is located in the [src](https://github.com/BurraAbhishek/Python-Hand-Cricket/tree/main/src) directory.
 The source code comprises of the following modules:
 - [Team setup](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/setupateam.py): Setup your team and it's members.
 Team members need not be unique, since only one person may actually be an entire team, i.e., the person wants to play as an individual.
 In that case, the person's name can be the name of each team member.
-- [Match registration](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/registerformatch.py): Register a match between your team and a computer-controlled opposition team.
-This module prepares an interface to recognize your team as the computer team's opposition for the upcoming match.
-Of course, you can play the match whenever you want.
-Set up your team first before using this module.
+- [Match registration](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/registerformatch.py): Register a match between your team and another team.
+To play against the computer, simply skip the play human option.
 - [Limited-overs game](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/handcricketgame.py): The limited-overs cricket module.
-- [Super over](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/handcricketgamesuperover.py): The super over tiebreaker.
-This module is now located in the modules directory, and this file is no longer maintained.
 - [Test cricket](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/handcricketgametestcricket.py): The test cricket module.
 #### Submodules:
 - [src/innings/scoring.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/innings/scoring.py): The innings in which teams try to score big.
 In limited-overs cricket, this is always the first innings.
 In test cricket, this is the non-chasing innings.